jansen-craft/cs2ics/README.md

     python cs2ics.py
 ```
 You can now import the .ics file into most modern Calendar services (Outlook, Google Calendar etc...)

+# Quick Method (Really awfully terribly insecure)

+Instead of running the script on your own, you can opt to enter your cookie into [get-schedule](https://github.com/jansen-craft/cs2ics/actions)

+Your COOKIE is only valid for a few seconds, but this is still really awful.
+Anyone can see your cookie as the Action runs and can download your schedule after.
+If you decide to do this, please make sure to delete your run after you are finished.

+Once again, I recommend you run this locally if you care even the slighest about the privacy of your information.

 # Using the .ics file (Outlook Web)
 1. Go to `Calendar` tab
 2. Click `Add Calendar`